Tanish-Ranjan/TPL-VSC-Extension/README.md

 # TPL Extension
 The TPL extension is a powerful tool for developers who work with [TPL](https://github.com/Tanish-Ranjan/TPL) scripting.
 It provides a comprehensive set of features to streamline your TPL development workflow within Visual Studio Code.

+> [!NOTE]
+> TPL allows kotlin code injection, to enable syntax highlighting for it make sure to have an extension installed which contains syntax highlighting for kotlin.
+We recommend using [Kotlin Language](https://marketplace.visualstudio.com/items?itemName=mathiasfrohlich.Kotlin) extension by mathiasfrohlich.

 ## Features

-* Run TPL Scripts: Execute your TPL scripts directly from VS Code.
-The extension automatically detects the TPL interpreter path you've configured and runs the script seamlessly.
-* Integrated Debugger: Debug your TPL scripts with ease.
-Set breakpoints, step through your code line-by-line, and inspect variables to identify and resolve issues efficiently.
+### 1. Syntax Highlighting
-* TPL Language Support: Enjoy syntax highlighting and code completion for .tpl files.
+Enjoy syntax highlighting and code completion for `.tpl` files.
 The extension defines a language configuration specifically for TPL, providing a more intuitive editing experience.

+### 2. Code Snippets
-* Code Snippets: Boost your TPL development speed with pre-written code snippets.
+Boost your TPL development speed with pre-written code snippets.
 The extension offers a collection of commonly used TPL constructs to help you write code faster and more efficiently.

+### 3. Integrated Debugger
+Run/Debug your TPL scripts with ease.
+Set breakpoints, step through your code line-by-line, and inspect variables to identify and resolve issues efficiently.

 ## Installation
 There are two ways to install the TPL extension:

-1. VS Code Marketplace:
+### 1. VS Code Marketplace:

 * Open the Extensions view in VS Code (Ctrl+Shift+X or Cmd+Shift+X).
 * Search for "TPL Extension".
-* Click on the extension by "TanishRanjan" and select "Install".
+* Click on the extension by "Tanish Ranjan" and select "Install".

-2. VSIX Package (Optional):
+### 2. VSIX Package (Optional):

 * Download the latest VSIX package from [Releases Section](https://github.com/Tanish-Ranjan/TPL-VSC-Extension/releases).
 * Open the Extensions view in VS Code.